MicrosoftDocs/msix-docs/msix-src/overview.md

 The package block map file is an XML document that contains a list of the app’s files along with indexes and cryptographic hashes for each block of data that is stored in the package.
 The block map file itself is verified and secured with a digital signature when the package is signed.
 The block map file allows MSIX packages to be downloaded and validated incrementally, and also works to support diff updates to the app files after they’re installed.

 ### AppxManifest.xml
-The package manifest is an XML document that contains the info the system needs to deploy, display, or update a Windows app.
+The package manifest is an XML document that contains the info the system needs to deploy, display, or update an MSIX app.
 This info includes package identity, package dependencies, required capabilities, visual elements, and extensibility points.

 ### AppxSignature.p7x
 The AppxSignature.p7x is generated when the package is signed.
-All MSIX Package are required to be signed before install.
-With the AppxBlockmap.xml, the platform is able to deploy the package and be validated.
+All MSIX Packages are required to be signed before install.
+With the AppxBlockmap.xml, the platform is able to install the package and be validated.

 ### MSIX Platform Support
-The MSIX package format applications can be installed on currently supported Windows platforms.
-Currently, [Windows 10 1803](msix-1709-and-1803-support.md) and newer support the installation provided the system has the required App Installer installed, and configured to allow the side loading of apps.
-Previous versions of Windows do support the installation of MSIX applications, but require [MSIX Core](msix-core/msixcore.md) .

-For more information, visit the [Supported Platform Overview](supported-platforms.md)
+For a full list of supported platform visit, the [Supported Platform Overview](supported-platforms.md) page.

 ## MSIX Container
-All MSIX apps share the global registry for reading.
-An MSIX package will write to its own virtual registry and App Data folder.
-This will be deleted when the app is uninstall or a reset.
+All MSIX apps will be able to read the global registry.
+An MSIX package will write to its own virtual registry and App Data folder and will be deleted when the app is uninstall or a reset.
 Other apps will not have access to it's virtual registry or virtual file system.

 > [!TIP]
 > Visit the [MSIX Tech Community](https://aka.ms/msixcommunity) page for discussions and latest information.